Cheapest Washington County Heating Oil Price History

 Propane vs. Natural Gas vs. Heating Oil: Washington Home Heating Fuel Comparison

-Households have a host of fuels to choose from when it comes to heating.
-Natural Gas is the preferred choice in Washington, used by 4,725,574 or 61% of homeowners.
-The next most popular primary heating fuel for Washington families is Electricity, used by 1,365,710 homes (18%).
-The remaining homes are heated with Heating Oil (14%), Propane (5%), Other (1%), and Wood (1%).
+Households have a choice of fuels that can be used when it comes to heating.
+Natural Gas is the most common choice in Washington, used by 4,725,574 or 61% of households.
+The next most popular primary heating fuel for Washington homeowners is Electricity, used by 1,365,710 homes (18%).
+The other homes are heated with Heating Oil (14%), Propane (5%), Other (1%), and Wood (1%).

 Washington County Residential Primary Home Heating Fuel (in Number of Households)